-In order for communities to provide credible information upon which to base a balanced and informed view towards public interest relevant interventions will be implemented to facilitate community participation while also highlighting to communities what type of information is required to cover public interest.
+In order for communities to provide credible information upon which to base a balanced and informed view towards public interest, relevant interventions will be implemented to facilitate community participation while also highlighting to communities what type of information is required to cover public interest.
 A template will be developed that can be used to provide guidance when making comments on liquor license applications.
 Different communication channels such as brochures, info graphics, social media, website, press and radio, as well as contact sessions will be used.
 All applications will also be made available on a monthly basis for communities to view via different channels.
-Through Community Policing Fora, Neighbourhood Watches and Local Drug Action Committees, communities will be informed on how they can object to license applications and report non-compliant liquor license holders.
-Research will be undertaken to ensure evidence-based decision making and dissemination of information to the public.
+Particularly through Community Policing Fora, Neighbourhood Watches and Local Drug Action Committees, communities will be informed on how they can object to license applications and report non-compliant liquor license holders.